-In analyzing our portfolio’s performance attribution, we find it helpful to examine both the investment success rate and the skew in the distribution of returns.
-In 2015, 46% of our investments posted gains, and 43% outperformed the S&P 500.
-This is the first year that either the absolute or relative success rate was below 50%.
-We attribute the low success rate to the narrowness of the S&P 500.
-Since inception, 79% of our investments posted gains, and 62% outperformed the S&P 500.
+In analyzing our portfolio’s performance attribution, we find it helpful to examine both the investment success rate and any skew in the distribution of returns.
+In 2017, 78% of our investments posted gains, and 47% outperformed the S&P 500.
+Since inception, 83% of our investments have posted gains, and 63% have outperformed the S&P 500.

 Historical Portfolio P/E (NTM)